Mielek/apim-policy-toolkit/docs/AvaliablePolicies.md

 ## InlinePolicy

-Inline Policy is a workaround until all the policies are implemented.
+InlinePolicy is a workaround until all the policies are implemented.
 It allows you to include policy not implemented yet to the document.

 ```csharp